Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 \subsubsection{Biomechanical Fitting}

-We obtained kinematics by optimizing the fit of biomechanical models using our end-to-end differentiable biomechanics framework \cite{peiffer_fusing_2024,cotton_differentiable_2024}.
+We obtained kinematics by optimizing the fit of biomechanical models using our end-to-end differentiable biomechanics framework \cite{peiffer_fusing_2024,cotton_differentiable_2025}.
+We note that this study estimated joint kinematics only; no inverse dynamics or kinetic estimation was performed.
 A complete description is in the Supplemental Methods; here we provide a brief overview (Fig. \ref{fig:overview}C,D).
 We represented a movement trajectory as a neural network that maps time to pelvis location and joint angles, termed an "implicit function".
-This network was optimized to minimize error between predicted virtual markers and those extracted from video, using GPU-accelerated physics simulation in MuJoCo \cite{todorov_mujoco_2012,caggiano_myosuite_2022}.
+This network was optimized to minimize error between predicted virtual markers and those extracted from video using GPU-accelerated physics simulation in MuJoCo \cite{todorov_mujoco_2012,caggiano_myosuite_2022}.